Responsible Gambling Grants

 More information is available in the program guide: Prevention, Innovation & Technology Grants 2019 Program Guide.

-Support was offered for research proposals that provide the evidence base for responsible gambling policy, interventions and programs.
-We sought projects that advance the research priorities outlined in the Strategic Plan 2018-2021.
+The Office of Responsible Gambling welcomes expressions of interest for research proposals that build the evidence base for responsible gambling policy, interventions and programs.

 - what works in prevention and harm minimisation